Pylons/pyramid/docs/narr/urldispatch.rst

 :term:`URL dispatch` provides a simple way to map URLs :term:`view` code using a simple pattern matching language.
 An ordered set of patterns is checked one-by-one.
 If one of the patterns matches the path information associated with a request, a particular :term:`view callable` is invoked.

+:term:`URL dispatch` is one of two ways to perform :term:`resource location` in :app:`Pyramid`; the other way is using :term:`traversal`.
-If no route matches, :app:`Pyramid` falls back to trying to use :term:`traversal` to map the current request to a :term:`view callable`.
+If no route is matched using :term:`URL dispatch`, :app:`Pyramid` falls back to :term:`traversal` to handle the :term:`request`.

-The presence of calls to the :meth:`pyramid.config.Configurator.add_route` method within your application is a sign that you're using :term:`URL dispatch`.
+It is the responsibility of the :term:`resource location` subsystem (i.e., :term:`URL dispatch` or :term:`traversal`) to find the resource object that is the :term:`context` of the :term:`request`.
+Once the :term:`context` is determined, :term:`view lookup` is then responsible for finding and invoking a :term:`view callable`.
+A view callable is a specific bit of code, defined in your application, that receives the :term:`request` and returns a :term:`response` object.

+Where appropriate, we will describe how view lookup interacts with :term:`resource location`.
+The :ref:`views_chapter` describes the details of :term:`view lookup`.

 High-Level Operational Overview
 -------------------------------